-Our List of the Best Mental Health Books That Will Make You Think and Change Your Perspective (Updated 2018)
+The Best Mental Health Books That Will Make You Think and Change Your Perspective (Updated: June 2018)

 Not all of these books are technically "mental health" books, but I share them because they have shaped who I am as a mental health advocate.
 May they bring you as much wisdom, solace, and peace as they have brought me in my journey to live a mentally healthy life.

 Viktor Frankl was an Austrian psychiatrist and creator of logotherapy, a therapeutic framework geared towards helping people find meaning in their lives.

 Frankl lived through unimaginable suffering as a prisoner in Nazi concentration camps during World War II.
 Despite everything he endured, he managed to find meaning in the bleakest of environments, under the most horrifying of circumstances.

 The wisdom in this book is timeless and has touched the lives of the millions of people who have read it.
 Frequently recommended by world leaders and visionaries as one of the most influential books they've ever read, I wholeheartedly agree that this book is life-changing.

 I first learned of this book from reading the writing of one of my favorite authors, Ryan Holiday, who stated that "it is the greatest book ever written."

 There is truly no book like it.
 Even if you are not a fan of stoic philosophy, and even if you are not a fan of any philosophy, this book is a must-read.

 Like "Man's Search for Meaning," Marcus Aurelius' "Meditations" is full of line after line of timeless wisdom.
 The Roman philosopher-emperor wrote this in his tent at night after leading his troops in battle during the day.